 There may be an initial orientation and training program in Washington, D.C.
-This may include formal classroom training, online training, on-the-job training, security training and pre and post deployment briefings/meetings.
-After completion of appropriate training, the Crisis Response Program Officer will be considered available for overseas assignment.
+This may include formal classroom training, online training, on-the-job training and security training.
+After completion of appropriate training, the Democracy Officer - Generalist will be considered available for overseas assignment.